Albadylic/pokemon-trumps/README.md

 ## Double load issue

 When the cards render, the useEffect runs twice.
-One pokemon appears briefly before a second is rendered
+One pokemon appears briefly before a second is rendered.

+[This is explained](https://www.reddit.com/r/reactjs/comments/ugzopd/why_is_my_fetch_getting_called_twice/) as happening on the local version because of Strict Mode.
+I'll deploy and have a look!

 ## Destructuring